Thermodynamic properties and Hilbert space of the human brain: Quantum mechanical operator and Hilbert space of the brain

-The confirmation of mechanic operator allows us to build a Hilbert space that is spanned by the operator's eigenvectors.
-In Hilbert space, any brain state can be presented as a linear combination of the base vectors, in the form of a vector in which the elements are expansion coefficients.
-Since the base vectors are actually derived from the microstates of brain, therefore can be seen as the fundamental constituents of brain state.
-Then the studies related to brain state can be refocused on the studies of fundamental states.
-For example, the comparison between two brain states in Hilbert space is actually the analysis of how the brain state is presented by the funtamental states.
-In general, the confirmation of mechanic operator has opened up big probabilies with quantum mechanics to investigate human brain.
-Besides brain state, state transition, phase transition, etc., could be investigated by means of relevant theories from quantum mechanics.
-Due to the space limitations, further study on Hilbert space based on the current data is not processed.
-However, the study from this perspective has been already started, as another important research project.
+The confirmation of the mechanical operator allows us to build a Hilbert space that is spanned by the operator's eigenvectors.
+In Hilbert space, any brain state can be presented as a linear combination of the base vectors in the form of a vector in which the elements are expansion coefficients.
+Since the base vectors are actually derived from the microstates of the brain, they can therefore be seen as the fundamental constituents of the brain state.
+Then, the studies related to brain state can be refocused on studying fundamental states.
+For example, the comparison between two brain states in Hilbert space is actually the analysis of how the brain state is presented by the fundamental states.
+In general, the confirmation of mechanic operators has opened up large possibilites with quantum mechanics to investigate the human brain.
+In addition to brain state, the state transition, phase transition, etc., could be investigated by means of relevant theories from quantum mechanics.
+Due to space limitations, further study on Hilbert space based on the current data is not performed.
+However, the study from this perspective has already been started as another important research project.